 The End of the Rainbow

 At the time, I didn’t have any reasonable way to create a rainbow to place behind the pot of gold except for a heart-shaped rainbow pillow that my sister won from an arcade claw game thirty years ago (claw-game players: you just never know the value of a prize).
 This was something cute and fuzzy my son could play with, so I positioned it behind the pot of gold.
-Later in the year, I found a great rainbow stacking toy online.
-It turned out to be a great gift that he loved to play with.
-And it would serve perfectly as a pot of gold’s rainbow!
+Later in the year, I found a great rainbow stacking toy which turned out to be a great gift that he loves to play with and which would serve perfectly as a pot of gold’s rainbow!

 Setting the Scene and Sharing the Experience

-Once home from work, my husband kept our son back in his room for a few minutes so I could set up the pot of gold in the living room with the freshly-picked shamrock trail leading to it from the hallway.
-I turned on some instrumental Irish music for babies (the exact YouTube video no longer exists, but there are plenty of others such as upbeat St. Patrick’s Day music or relaxing Celtic music).
+Once my husband got home from work, he kept our son back in his room for a few minutes so I could set up the pot of gold in the living room with the freshly-picked shamrock trail leading to it from the hallway.
+I turned on some instrumental Irish music for babies (the exact video no longer exists, but there are plenty of alternatives like upbeat St. Patrick’s Day music or relaxing Celtic music).
 My husband then encouraged our son to crawl up the hallway where he discovered the shamrocks and pot of gold.
-I recorded his discovery, and it turned out to be an ultra-cute first St. Patrick’s Day memory!
+I recorded his discovery, and it turned out to be an ultra-cute first St. Patrick’s Day memory.

-You have even craftier options for older children!
-If they eat sweets, your pot of gold could actually contain gold-wrapped chocolate coins.
+You have even craftier options for older children.
+If sweets are an option, your pot of gold could actually contain gold-wrapped chocolate coins (this is perfect for leftover Hannukah gelt).
 Or, to avoid the sugar overload, you could use natural cheese puffs or some other gold-resembling finger food.
 I made my choices based on not wanting to spend any money, especially since there really wasn’t any need for extra flair at nine months old.
 But you could have fun with it and get as creative and extravagant as you choose!

 2. Learn About the Land of Saint Patrick’s Influence: Ireland

-Everything I’ve heard about Ireland from family and friends who have visited revolves around its peacefulness, beauty, and the locals’ incredible hospitality and friendliness.
+Everything I’ve heard about Ireland from family and friends who’ve visited revolves around its peacefulness, beauty, and the locals’ incredible hospitality and friendliness.
 The amount of history and good food are also beloved traits of the area.
 As my dad put it, ‘the pace of life seems slower, and people seem less anxious.’
 For a nation of overworked and overstressed Americans, that sounds really, really appealing.
-Now may not be a feasible time to travel, but if you discover that Ireland is exactly where you want to be, then use this time to save money and plan an awesome trip to embark on as soon as the opportunity arises!
+You may not be able to travel anytime soon, but if you discover that Ireland is exactly where you want to be, then use this time to save money and plan an awesome trip to embark on as soon as the opportunity arises!
 Here are just a few reasons you may find Ireland particularly appealing:

 - People are extraordinarily friendly and considerate